There's no mystery about exercise: You get out of it what you put in. But you don't have to work out for hours each day. You just need to work smart.

 "I'm very much into planking exercises, almost yoga-type moves," says Petersen.
 "Anytime you have the pelvis and the core [abdominals and back] in a suspended position, you have to rely on your own adherent strength to stabilize you."

-There are always ways to make it harder, says Rufa.
-Once your form is perfect, try what he calls the "T-stabilization" push-up: Get into push-up position, then do your push-ups with one arm raised out to the side, balancing on the remaining three limbs without rotating your hips.
+There are ways to make it harder.
+Once your form is perfect, try what Rufa calls the "T-stabilization" push-up: Get into push-up position, then do your push-ups with one arm raised out to the side, balancing on the remaining three limbs without rotating your hips.

 6. Abdominal Crunches

-Who doesn't want firm, flat abs?
-Experts say that when done correctly, the familiar crunch (along with its variations) is a good choice to target them.
+When done correctly, the familiar crunch (along with its variations) is a good choice to target your ab muscles.

 For a standard crunch, says Cotton, begin lying on your back with feet flat on the floor and fingertips supporting your head.
 Press your low back down and begin the exercise by contracting abdominals and peeling first your head (tucking your chin slightly), then your neck, shoulders, and upper back off the floor.